On intelligent design: trying to be a more scientific designer

 Research is what I’m doing when I don’t know what I’m doing.

 Creating forms are the least sexy job a designer needs to do.

-I have designed and sketched out more form layouts then I care remember.
+I have designed and sketched out more form layouts than I care to remember.
 You would think I would have everything in a file, ready to pull at a moment’s notice.
-But with every project comes a different set of circumstances, context an questions.
+But with every project comes a different set of circumstances, context and questions.
 What’s the skill level of users interacting with this form?
 What content will be used?
 How does it fit in with the user flow?